 Repayment history information and Comprehensive Credit Reporting (CCR)

-Comprehensive Credit Reporting allows your repayment history for your credit accounts to be included on your credit file.
+With Comprehensive Credit Reporting (CCR) in place, your repayment history for your credit accounts are included on your credit file.

 Repayment history information includes: